-The hourly rate is the amount to which an employer is entitled for one hour of working time.
-The hourly rate can have an influence on the quality of work.
+The hourly rate is the amount that an employer is entitled to for one hour of working time.
+The amount of the hourly rate can have an influence on the quality of work.
 The hourly rate is set by law as a minimum by the minimum wage.
-The extent to which it is higher can be negotiated at any time.
-This article will tell you what you need to know about the hourly rate.
+The extent to which it exceeds this can be negotiated at any time.
+You can find out what you need to know about the hourly rate in this article.

 The contents of the hourly rate

 The hourly rate plays a decisive role in the livelihood of employees.
-If the hourly rate is too low, you will not be able to earn a living.
+If the hourly rate is too low, the livelihood is not secured.
 Employees usually negotiate the hourly rate with employers on the basis that they can make a living from it.
-In most cases, the fact that you want to afford something or build up reserves is also taken into account.
+In most cases, they also take into account the fact that they want to be able to afford something or build up reserves.

-Freelancers, self-employed persons and service providers generally do not have a fixed hourly rate.
+Freelancers, independent contractors and service providers generally do not have a fixed hourly rate.
 They have to recalculate their prices for each project.
 If the calculation is too low, projects and orders may not be completed.
-The turnover must therefore be high enough to finance projects and orders and make a living.
-A correspondingly high hourly rate is therefore also of great importance in this case.
+The turnover must therefore be high enough to cover projects and orders and to make a living.
+A correspondingly high hourly rate is therefore also very important in this case.

 It should also be noted that turnover is not profit.
-Services can therefore not be offered purely on the basis of hourly rates.
-At the end of the day, there has to be something left over to cover living expenses and business costs.
+This means that services cannot be offered purely on the basis of hourly rates.
+At the end of the day, there must be something left over to cover living expenses and business costs.

 The following aspects should therefore always be considered in the hourly rate:

-• Variable operating costs that are not incurred regularly but frequently.
-As a rule, they fluctuate greatly and depend on daily operations.
+- Variable operating costs that are not incurred regularly, but frequently.
+They usually fluctuate greatly in amount and depend on daily operations.
 These include, for example, the cost of raw materials, transportation costs, but also marketing costs that can be allocated to specific projects.

-• The productive working time, which refers to the working time worked in a year.
+- The productive working time, which refers to the number of hours worked in a year.
 This is also referred to as the annual working time.

-• The taxes that apply to most work.
-The taxes incurred also depend on the legal form of the company.
+- The taxes that apply to most work.
+Which taxes are incurred also depends on the legal form of the company.

 There are other factors that can influence the hourly rate, but these are the most important.